karthik0010/Assure-Documentation-2/12-Drive.md

 ## 📁 Drive

 Drive is the file storage system for Assure QA, where users can upload and store files.
-Here, you can attach small files and use their paths in test steps.
+Here, you can attach files and use their paths in test steps.

 ### 📜 File Details